Another year added to Montreal and Canada's title drought

 Hockey’s Holy Grail has not resided with a Canadian team since Montreal won the last of their record 24 Cups in 1993 and the Rangers’ advance to the Stanley Cup finals against either Chicago or Los Angeles means the fans in the Great North will need to wait at least another year.

-“It weighs heavy no matter who you are,” rugged defenceman P.K.
+“It weighs heavy no matter who you are,” rugged defenseman P.K.
 Subban told Reuters by his locker after the defeat, shrugging off the suggestion of a particular sting for the Montreal franchise.

 “When you have the opportunity to go to the Stanley Cup finals and you don’t go, it sucks.”